DCM-UPB/QNets/test/README.md

 # LEGEND OF THE UNIT TESTS

-Use `./run.sh` inside the test directory to run the check program and all unit tests with valgrind or use `make test` inside the build directory (runs without valgrind).
+Use `./run.sh` inside the test directory to run the check program and unit tests with valgrind or use `make test` inside the build directory, to run unit tests without valgrind.

 ## Unit Test 1